Cloud Inventory Management: 6 Key Features to Facilitate Warehouse Operations

 Inventory management is often overlooked as an area of innovation.
 As noted by the Boston Business Journal, while companies recognize that inventory oversight is critical for ongoing success, there’s often a disconnect between existing processes and evolving market expectations.

-From collecting key data to reduce the risk of overstocking and monitor product movement on-demand to betting understanding the lifecycle of existing inventory to optimize warehouse processes, enterprises now have the opportunity to both enhance immediate outcomes and streamline inventory operations at scale.
+From collecting key data to reduce the risk of overstocking and monitor product movement on-demand to better understanding the lifecycle of existing inventory to optimize warehouse processes, enterprises now have the opportunity to both enhance immediate outcomes and streamline inventory operations at scale.
 According to recent survey data, however, just 33 percent of organizations are leveraging data-driven strategies to boost their bottom line.

 Cloud inventory management software can help bridge the gap between current policies and emerging best practices.
 But as the management market expands, how do companies find their best fit?
 Here, features form the foundation — let’s tackle the top six features worth finding in cloud-based inventory management solutions.